avvau/Ice_Machine_Praktikum23-24/README.md

 ##### 6. GoAway
 The process `GoAway` is connected with the endpoint `awayicemachine`.
 This step involves removing the glass, now filled with ice cubes, from the ice cube machine.
 ##### 7. DropGlas
 The process `DropGlas` is connected with the endpoint `dropglas`.
-It involves returning the glass to its initial position before gently placing it down.
+It involves returning the glass to its initial position before placing it down.
 ##### 8. BackToStart
 The process `BackToStart` is linked with the endpoint `backtostart`.
 This final step involves the robot returning to its initial starting position.